 The Board of Regents of the University System of Georgia (USG) is committed to providing a healthy environment on all campuses throughout the system.
 As part of Georgia Tech’s comprehensive health program designed to promote the safety, health, and well-being of our community, Georgia Tech requires all incoming undergraduate and transfer students to complete Sexual Assault Prevention for Undergraduates and all incoming graduate students to complete Sexual Assault Prevention for Graduate Students.

-If you do not complete this requirement by January 11, 2019 you will receive a HOLD on your registration for next semester’s classes!
+If you do not complete this requirement, you will receive a HOLD on your registration for next semester’s classes!

 Sexual Assault Prevention for Undergraduates and Sexual Assault Prevention for Graduate Students educates students about healthy relationships, the importance of consent, and the role of bystander intervention.
 Interactive exercises take students through real-world scenarios, empowering students to create safe, healthy campus environments.

 The key information in this training includes:

 - Consent, Coercion, and Stepping In